 What Happens When You Drop a Class

-If you drop from 12 credits to 9 credits in the fall AFTER your loan is already disbursed the fall loan does not have to be reduced.
+If you drop from 12 credits to 9 credits in the fall before your loan is disbursed, your loans must be reduced because you are now on track to complete 21 hours instead of 24 hours.

 Before giving you the spring portion of the loan, JMU must verify how many credits you are actually going to finish for the combined fall and spring terms.